zooniverse/front-end-monorepo/packages/lib-content/src/screens/Unsubscribe/README.md

   - That Panoptes /unsubscribe path performs the un-subscription action, then immediately redirects users.
   - Users are redirected to this page with a query param, https://www.zooniverse.org/unsubscribe?processed=true
   - With the `?processed=true` param, they'll see an "Unsubscribe Successful" message with no further actions available.
-- (2) User can go directly the URL
+- (2) User can go directly to the URL
   - Users can type in their (or any) email address into an Unsubscribe Form.
   - This form contacts Panoptes with the request.
   - On success, users will see the same "Unsubscribe Successful" message with no further actions available.